Slideshow image

 The Psalms act like a circulatory system.

-You’ll recall David’s ‘scandal’ as he committed adultery with Uriah’s wife, Bathsheba – and then he engineered Uriah’s death.
-As we read 2 Samuel 11-12, we stand as observers of the actions of David and the other characters.
+You’ll recall David’s ‘scandal’ as he committed adultery with Uriah’s wife, Bathsheba—and then he engineered Uriah’s death.
+As we read 2 Samuel 11-12, we observe the actions of David and the other characters.

 The impact of Psalm 51 does not stop there.

 Although we may not commit David’s sin, we do commit sins.
-Following David’s example, we take up the words of the psalm and make them our own as apply it to our own situation.
-We make our confession to our Lord; we receive the same forgiveness and cleansing; we experience the same renewal.
+Following David’s example, we take up the words of the psalm and make them our own, applying them to our own situation.
+We confess to our Lord; we receive his forgiveness and cleansing; then we experience renewal.

 Where to from here?